arogozhnikov/eindex/README.md

 ## Contributing

-We welcome following contributions:
+We welcome the following contributions:

 - next time you deal with multidimensional indexing, do this with eindex <br />
   Worked? &rarr; great - [let us know](https://github.com/arogozhnikov/eindex/discussions/new?category=show-and-tell); didn't work or unclear how to implement &rarr; post in [discussions](https://github.com/arogozhnikov/eindex/discussions)
 - if you feel you're already fluent in eindex, help others
-- alternative guides/tutorials/video-guides are very welcome
+- guides/tutorials/video-guides are very welcome, and will be linked
 - If you want to translate tutorial to other language and post it somewhere - welcome